didier-segura/actions/README.md

 ```

 This structure lets downstream repositories cherry-pick the pieces they need,
-just like the official Infracost actions collection.
+just like the official ecoscalpel actions collection.